-The Child Protection Designated Safeguarding Officer is a member of the Core Leadership Team of the academy and is supported by a team of other teachers and members of the support staff.
+The Child Protection Designated Safeguarding Officer is a member of the Core Leadership Team of the Academy and is supported by a team of other teachers and members of the support staff.
 The DSO has developed effective and supportive liaison with other safeguarding agencies.
-The Designated Safeguarding Officers for Don Valley are Mr Oldfield (Assistant Principal) and Mrs Hood (Senior Student Support Officer/Child Protection).
+The Designated Safeguarding Officers for Don Valley are Mrs Callaghan (Vice Principal) and Mrs Cadman.

 All staff are up to date with recognised training in safeguarding and child protection.

 A central record is kept of all adults who work in the academy with details of DBS (disclosure & barring service)/list 99 checks in place.

 Any visitors to the Academy are required to report to the visitors office to be registered and issued with a visitor's badge.
 Any persons not wearing a staff, sixth form, governor or visitor's badge will be challenged by staff.

 The Academy's Safeguarding/Child Protection Policy has been updated and approved by the Academy Advisory Board.
 Our policy applies to all members of staff, advisory board members and volunteers working within school and is fully incorporated into the whole school ethos.
 The academy's anti-bullying policy has been approved by the AAB.

 Senior members of staff involved in the recruitment of teaching and support staff have received training in safer recruitment and have put in place appropriate procedures to ensure that appropriate checks have been made before appointments are taken up.

 For the best interests of all our students we use the following safeguarding measures:

 Staff are asked to report any causes for concern on the cpoms systems immediately.
 An alert will automatically go to the DSOs.
 Any concerns will be shared with parents as early as possible as more often than not there are extremely reasonable explanations for the concern.